Pescara: Geography

 Pescara is situated at sea level on the Adriatic coast and has developed from some centuries BC onwards at the strategic position around the mouth of the Aterno-Pescara River.
 The coast is low and sandy and the beach extends, unbroken for some distance to both the north and the south of the river, reaching a width of approximately 140 m in the area around a pineta (a small pine forest) to the north.
 To the south the pine forest that once gave shade to bathers along much of the Adriatic coast, has almost disappeared near the beach, but remains within the Nature Reserve Pineta Dannunziana.

 The urban fabric of the city spreads over a flat T-shaped area, which occupies the valley around the river and the coastal strip.
 To the northwest and the southwest, the city is also expanding into the surrounding hills which were first occupied in the Neolithic period.

 The whole city is affected by the presence of groundwater, the level of which varies by up to a metre, being at its highest in spring due to snow melting in the mountains inland.

-The city is very close to the mountains, and the ski slopes of Passo Lanciano it only takes a 30 minutes drive.
+The city is very close to the mountains, and the ski slopes of Passo Lanciano are a 30 minute drive away.

+The city is set to expand on 1 January 2027, when neighboring towns of Montesilvano and Spoltore will be annexed into the city.
+The residents of the three towns voted in a referendum on the merger on 25 May 2014.
+70.32% of Pescara voters approved the annexation, also 52.23% of Montesilvano and 51.15% of Spoltore voters.
+The regional law approving the merger was passed by the regional council on 8 August 2018, with the merger to become law on 1 January 2022.
+It was later delayed into 2023 and again into 2027.